galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 # Generating an interactive QC summary report

-So far we have run MultiQC on one step at a time, which generates multiple reports for the analysis.
+So far we have run MultiQC on one step at a time which generates multiple reports for the analysis.
 However, it would be more convenient to have a single report containing all the QC information for the analysis.
+This can be easily achieved in Galaxy with the MultiQC tool.

 > ### {% icon question %} Questions
 >